 As well as working every day in a fulfilling career, we also offer –

-Job Purpose: To support Mainstay in delivering their vison for any individual with a profound and multiple learning disability to lead a happy, healthy, fulfilled life of independence within their local community.
+To support Mainstay in delivering their vison for any individual with a profound and multiple learning disability to lead a happy, healthy, fulfilled life of independence within their local community.
 All whilst being given choice and support, enabling them to live their best life possible.
-As a PA you will ensure everyone is provided with choices and support to lead a happy, healthy independent life to the best of their abilities within their community.
+As a Support Worker you will ensure everyone is provided with choices and support to lead a happy, healthy independent life to the best of their abilities within their community.

 Main tasks and responsibilities are: